-3 Powerful Non-Email Marketing Channels to Integrate, Automate and Measure with Oracle Eloqua
+3 Powerful Non-Email Marketing Channels to Integrate, Automate & Measure with Oracle Eloqua

 You know how important your presence on the web is.
-Apart from having your content read, what’s most important is to track those interactions in Oracle Eloqua.
-Here are some ideas to help you prove the value of your Social Media and paid campaigns:
+Apart from getting eyes on your content, what’s most important is to track those interactions in Oracle Eloqua.

-Capture which content people are interacting with.
+Capture the content your audience is reading.
 It is easier said than done, but the effort is worth it.
 These Oracle Eloqua tools may help you capture specific interactions:

-- Enable content sharing on Twitter, LinkedIn, Reddit, Facebook and Google+
+- Enable content sharing on Twitter, LinkedIn, Reddit, and Facebook

-- Capture data from Facebook lead ads and later push it to Oracle Eloqua
+- Capture data from Facebook lead ads to transfer to Oracle Eloqua

 - Use LinkedIn Form Autofill features for better conversion